 - An ability to articulate why you wish to attend business school now

-- You feel ready to pursue your MBA because of your academic background, extracurricular experiences, work experiences, and personal aspirations.
+Choose direct enrollment if you feel ready to pursue your MBA because of your current academic background, extracurricular experiences, work experiences, and personal aspirations.
 Note that for most college seniors, deferred enrollment is a better choice.

-This may be a good choice if you are unsure of your professional path and would like to explore an industry.
-In addition, certain industries—private equity and biotechnology in particular—tend to recruit only MBA candidates with pre-MBA experience in that field, or with specialized knowledge.
+Additionally, certain industries — private equity and biotechnology in particular — tend to recruit only MBA candidates with pre-MBA experience in that field, or with specialized knowledge.
 Management consulting firms also typically prefer MBA candidates with work experience.
 Deferring enrollment for a couple of years may be a wise decision if you wish to work in one of these industries.

 If you choose to defer enrollment, we expect you to work full-time during the deferral period.
 Pursue opportunities that enable you to build your skills and knowledge, expand your perspective, and develop professional judgment and self-confidence.